 In December 2021, we entered into the Sales Agreement with Cantor Fitzgerald & Co. and Credit Suisse Securities (USA) LLC, under which we may offer and sell our common stock, having aggregate gross proceeds of up to \$150.0 million, from time to time through them as our sales agents in our ATM offering program.
 In March 2022, we filed a Shelf Registration Statement with the SEC.
 In May 2022, we filed an amended Shelf Registration Statement, which was declared effective by the SEC on May 31, 2022.
 In August 2023, we entered into an amendment to the Sales Agreement to include UBS Securities LLC as an additional sales agent and to remove Credit Suisse as a sales agent.
-During the quarter ended March 31, 2024, we sold an aggregate of 211,819 shares of common stock under our Sales Agreement for net proceeds of \$3.0 million, after deducting commissions.
-Subsequent to March 31, 2024, we have sold an additional 1,794,091 shares of common stock pursuant to the Sales Agreement for approximately \$26.2 million in net proceeds.
+As of June 30, 2024, we sold an aggregate of 2,005,910 shares of common stock under our Sales Agreement for net proceeds of \$29.2 million, after deducting commissions.
 We may terminate this ATM program and the Sales Agreement at any time, pursuant to its terms.

 In October 2022, we entered into the Loan Agreement as described above.
-Upon closing of the Loan Agreement, we drew \$10.0 million and have access to draw an additional \$40.0 million through the end of 2023.
-A further \$50.0 million may become available to us, \$25.0 million upon the achievement of pre-determined development milestones and \$25.0 million at the Lenders' sole discretion.
+Upon closing of the Loan Agreement, we drew \$10.0 million.
+Under the original terms of the Loan Agreement, we had the right to draw an additional \$40.0 million through the end of 2023.
+A further \$50.0 million was potentially available to us, \$25.0 million upon the achievement of pre-determined development milestones and \$25.0 million at the Lenders' sole discretion.
 For a description of the terms of the Loan Agreement, see "Note 6.
 Term Loan" to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q. On May 31, 2023, we entered into a second amendment to the Loan Agreement.
 The primary purpose of the second amendment was to reduce the percentage of the amount required to be held in our collateral account with SVB-First Citizens from 100% to not less than 50% of the aggregate dollar value of all our collateral accounts.